 Why does this teacher only use 9 crayons?

 Reply to @momsahipster #kindersmiles @crayola #teacherideas #supplies #teachwithjoy #crayoncheck #teachersoftiktok #teachertips #MakeASplash #kinder #pepsiapplepiechallenge #teacher #newteachertip #StJudeDadPhotos #t #c

 If you see a supply list that asks for a smaller-quantity pack of crayons, there’s a method there!
 Kindergartners are still practicing their colors and need easy access to just a handful of basic-color crayons without the confusion of all the color variations (e.g., red orange, yellow orange vs. orange orange).
-In some crayon packs, there are three versions of the same color, which can be confusing to a young learner.
+In some crayon packs, there are three versions of the same color, which can be confusing for a young learner as this teacher explains.

 The battle of the best dry-erase marker.

 When it comes to dry-erase markers, every teacher has their favorite.
 Expo markers are a go-to for consistent quality in many classrooms.
-However, recently, Crayola’s Take Note markers have built up traction because of their vibrant colors.
+However, recently other brands have built up traction because of their vibrant colors.
 What’s your favorite dry-erase marker?